Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 When we think of publishing a book today, there are some similarities to the ancient process, but it was not the same for Christian communities in the ancient world of the Roman Empire.
 Paul dispatched Tychicus as a carrier with a letter to the Ephesians, the Colossians, and Philemon and a potential fourth letter to the Laodiceans.
 Tychicus was competent, trusted, and a skilled coworker who delivered these letters hundreds of miles from an imprisoned Paul, with enough information to bring God’s Word to the first-century Christian congregations.
 However, in the letter to the Colossians, Paul said, “When this letter has been read among you, have it also read in the church of the Laodiceans; and see that you also read the letter from Laodicea.”
 (Col. 4:16) In other words, it was to be a circuit letter.
 Paul had also stated to the Thessalonians in a letter to them, “I put you under oath before the Lord to have this letter read to all the brothers.”
 (1 Thess.
 5:27) Paul encouraged the distribution of his letters.

 Remember the process from the above; the book would be shared with friends of similar interests, and then the circles grew wider and wider to friends of friends and others.
 First, Paul’s primary level of friends would be his more than one hundred traveling companions and fellow workers, some being the carriers who delivered the books.
 Second, the friends in the Christian congregation would have the letter read to them, who would then share it with other fellow congregations.
 In the secular (non-Christian) circle of friends, interested readers who wished to have a copy would have their slaves (i.e., scribes) make a copy or copies of a book.
-The same would have been valid within the Christian congregation.
+The same would have been true within the Christian congregation.
 When the Laodiceans read the letter that Paul had sent to the Colossians, they would have had one of their wealthy members use his literate and trained scribe to make a copy for their congregation and maybe even a few copies for other members.
 The same would hold true when the Colossians received the letter written to the Laodiceans.
-Eventually, Paul’s letters would have been gathered in one codex to circulate as a group, such as P46.
-Papyrus 46 is an early Greek New Testament manuscript written on papyrus.
-Its most probable date between 100 and 150 C.E.
+Eventually, Paul’s letters would have been gathered together to circulate as a group, such as P46.
+Papyrus 46 is an early Greek New Testament manuscript written on papyrus, with its most probable date between 100 and 150 C.E.
 Michael Marlowe says that P46 contains (in order) “the last eight chapters of Romans; all of Hebrews; virtually all of 1–2 Corinthians; all of Ephesians, Galatians, Philippians, Colossians; and two chapters of 1 Thessalonians.
 All of the leaves have lost some lines at the bottom through deterioration.”

 It is difficult to determine just when Christian scriptoria came into existence.
 The problem is partly of definition, partly of evidence.
 If we think of the scriptorium as simply a writing center where texts were copied by more than a single scribe, then any of the larger Christian communities, such as Antioch or Rome, may have already had scriptoria in the early second century, and in view of Polycarp’s activity something of the kind can be imagined for Smyrna.
 If we think instead of a scriptorium as being more structured, operating, for example, in a specially designed and designated location; employing particular methods of transcription; producing certain types of manuscripts; or multiplying copies on a significant scale, then it becomes more difficult to imagine that such institutions developed at an early date.